mpanighetti/dnd5e-feats/README.md

 Certain materials are included under fair use exemption of the U.S. Copyright Law and are restricted from further use.
 These materials, including references to game mechanics, are not approved or endorsed by Wizards of the Coast and do not constitute any license or agreement with Wizards of the Coast.

 ## Third-Party Content References

+_Dungeon Master's Guide_ © 2014 Wizards of the Coast LLC.

 _[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).